Kilimanjaro Rongai 6p

 We used to find that the summit success rate on this trek was significantly lower than on the longer routes, but this differential has been significantly reduced since the introduction of ALTOX Personal Oxygen Systems.
 It seems that trekkers on this route benefit more from the use of these systems, especially on that more challenging summit approach.

-We can operate this trek for private groups of any size, departing for the mountain on any day, subject to availability, but recommend starting out Monday, Tuesday or Wednesday to avoid coinciding with the weekend traffic.
+We can operate this trek for private groups of any size, departing for the mountain on any day, subject to availability, but recommend starting out Tue/Wed to avoid coinciding with the weekend traffic on both this and the Marangu Trail.

 The main downside is that the summit approach from Kibo is slightly more difficult than that from Barafu and that you are likely to encounter a significant amount of traffic, especially on the last couple of nights when the route is shared with the Marangu Trail.